nicholasballprinterlogic/meal_planner/GOOGLE_SHEETS_SETUP.md

 ### Common Issues:

-1. **403 Forbidden Error**
+1. **OAuth2 Authentication Errors**
-   - Check that your API key is correct
+   - Check that your Client ID is correct in the CONFIG section
+   - Ensure your domain is added to authorized JavaScript origins
+   - Verify that the OAuth consent screen is properly configured
+   - Make sure you've added the Google Sheets API scope

+2. **Permission Denied Errors**
+   - Ensure the OAuth consent screen includes the correct scopes
+   - Verify that the user has granted permission to access Google Sheets
-   - Ensure the Google Sheets API is enabled in your Google Cloud project
+   - Check that the Google Sheets API is enabled in your project
-   - Verify API key restrictions aren't blocking your domain

-2. **404 Not Found Error**
+3. **Sheet Not Found Errors**
-   - Check that your Sheet ID is correct
+   - Check that your Sheet ID is correct in the CONFIG section
-   - Ensure the sheet is shared with "Anyone with the link" and set to "Viewer"
+   - Ensure the sheet exists and is accessible by the authenticated user

-3. **Empty Data**
-   - Check that your sheet has the correct structure with headers in row 1
-   - Ensure there's data in your sheet starting from row 2

 4. **CORS Errors**
-   - This shouldn't happen with the Google Sheets API, but if it does, check your API key restrictions
+   - Make sure your domain is listed in the authorized JavaScript origins
+   - For local testing, use `http://localhost` (not `http://127.0.0.1`)

 ### Security Notes:

-- **API Key Security**: Since this is a client-side app, your API key will be visible in the source code.
-Use API key restrictions to limit its usage to your specific domains and the Google Sheets API only.
-- **Sheet Privacy**: The sheet needs to be publicly readable for this implementation to work.
+- **OAuth2 Security**: OAuth2 is much more secure than API keys as tokens are temporary and user-specific
+- **Scope Limitations**: The app only requests access to Google Sheets, not other Google services
+- **User Control**: Users can revoke access at any time through their Google account settings

 ## Advanced Configuration

 ### Custom Sheet Range
-If you want to use a different sheet or range, modify the `SHEET_RANGE` in config.js:
+If you want to use a different sheet or range, modify the `SHEET_RANGE` in the CONFIG:
 ```javascript
 SHEET_RANGE: 'MySheet!A:F',  // Different sheet name and column range
 ```

-### Multiple Sheets
+### Production Deployment
-To support multiple sheets, you would need to modify the service to specify different ranges for different data types.
+For production deployment:
+1. Add your production domain to authorized JavaScript origins
+2. Update redirect URIs to match your production URLs
+3. Consider publishing your OAuth consent screen (requires verification for external users)

+## Privacy and Data

+- Your meal data is stored in the user's own Google Sheet
+- The app only accesses sheets that the user explicitly grants permission for
+- No data is stored on external servers (besides the user's Google Sheets)
+- Users can revoke access at any time through Google account settings
+- Authentication tokens are temporary and automatically refreshed

 ## Support